tomaszrykala/DoReFindMi/README.md

 - The player needs to guess the order of the 8-step order of the  A, B, C buttons
 - When pressed in correct order, the buzzer plays the “do-re-mi” melody, and the led strip lights up the leds one by one, from left to right
 - When an incorrect button is pressed a low-frequency sound is played out, the led lights reset and the player has to guess the order from the start
-- The round is won when the player completes the sentence after which the alphanumeric display displays “WON!” followed by the time it took the player to win
+- The round is won when the player completes the sequence after which the alphanumeric display displays `WON!` followed by the time it took the player to win
 - A game is restarted by pressing on the buttons again, when a new sequence of steps is generated, and next players can attempt to complete their rounds in fastest time

 Demo